AndHann404/Active-Directory-/README.md

 Troubleshooting:

-I Had issue when booting up the VM: When it started to boot, it ended up failing due to not find an "Operating System"
+I Had issue when booting up the VM: When it started to boot, it ended up failing due to not find an "Operating System".

-The Fix: fix I needed to select the ISO image I was using in VMware setting
+The Fix: Selected the ISO image I was using in VMware setting.

 ---